ellemaclennan/personal_benefits_calculator/README.md

 - Prints the lowest cost plan based on these parameters

+    My results (based on my prescriptions and provider visits)
+    ```
+    The costs for my specific scenario across different plans are:
+    Platinum: $4,439.52
+    Gold: $2,400.00
+    Silver: $3,330.00

+    Therefore, the best healthcare plan for my specific scenario is Gold at $2,400.00
+    ```

+Therefore, the best healthcare plan for my specific scenario is Gold at $2,400.00

 **Sensitivity Matrix -  Calculates total yearly cost across combinations of:**

 - Specialist visits per year